Tfmenard/terraform-vpn-lab/cloudshell_tutorial/README.md

 ```

-5. Grant your Service Account the Owner role on your onprem project:
+5. Grant your Service Account the Owner role on your OnPrem project:

 ```